Disney's Typhoon Lagoon ( 18.5 miles:- 25 minutes)

 Aquatica (21.2 miles:- 26 minutes)

-Pools, water slides, lazy rivers and umberellas and places to relax around the wave pool area.
+There are pools, water slides, lazy rivers and umberellas and places to relax around the wave pool area.
 This YouTube video gives an idea of what to expect.

 Universal's Volcano Bay (24.8 miles:- 33 minutes)